-1. The Active Travel Lead Officer to engage with Members over the next three months to understand the key concerns around rural connectivity and for these to then be fed back to Active Travel England.
+- 1. The Active Travel Lead Officer to engage with Members over the next three months to understand the key concerns around rural connectivity and for these to then be fed back to Active Travel England. - 2.
+Officers to note Members' deep concerns regarding the proposed closure of the rail ticket offices and include reference to them in the CPCA response to the consultation.